michelcrypt4d4mus/pdfalyzer/README.md

 ### Font Analysis (And Lots Of It)
 #### View the Properties of the Fonts in the PDF
 Comes with a preview of the beginning and end of the font's raw binary data stream (at least if it's that kind of font).
+[Here's an even bigger example again showing the `nmap` cheat sheet](doc/svgs/rendered_images/NMAP_Commands_Cheat_Sheet_and_Tutorial.pdf.rich_table_tree__PDFALYZED at 2022-09-27T20.29.52.png)

 ![Node Summary](doc/svgs/rendered_images/font_summary_with_byte_preview.png)